Readiness vs Fitness

 Missed lifts.
 Sluggish runs.
 Joint pain.
 Plateaus that don’t make sense on paper.
 What’s usually being ignored isn’t fitness, but training readiness, and confusing the two is one of the most common reasons capable athletes underperform or break down.

 Understanding the difference between fitness and readiness changes how you interpret bad days, how you adjust training, and how you sustain performance over time.
+Athletes who want programming that actively accounts for both can explore our CF ONE readiness-aware training program.

 Core Difference